com-480-data-visualization/project-2023-data-virtuosos/README.md

 **Word Cloud for each programming language**:

-For simplicity, we select the top 10 programming languages and show their word clouds.
+For simplicity, we selected the top 10 programming languages and show their word clouds.

 ![wordcloud](./image/wordcloud.png)